AmokSolderer/APC/DOC/APC_board.md

 ## Order a board

-It has become increasingly difficult to get all the required parts.
-Especially the 74HCT273 seem to be a problem and it sometimes happens that they're only available in a certain package.
-I have therefore split up the fabrication files section into two parts, one with the 74HCT273 in an [SOIC package](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/APC_FabricationFiles_SOIC) and one with a [SSOP package](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/APC_FabricationFiles_SSOP).
-Both folders contain all the required data to build a board, just the package of the 74HCT273 is different.

 I recommend to use [JLCPCB](https://jlcpcb.com) as your board manufacturer, because the assembly files are tailored to their specifications.
-The problem with the manufacturers is that they need at least an order of five boards to come up with a reasonable price, so please leave some feedback at the Arduino Forum, may be someone from your country has a board for sale.
+You need to order at least five boards, so you might want to ask in the forum first whether someone from your country has a board for sale.
 If you want to place an order, the manufacturer will need the APC_Gerber.zip file to build the boards.
-You also have to select 'SMT Assembly' and provide the APC_BOM.csv and APC-top-pos.csv files to make them populate the parts.
+You also have to select 'SMT Assembly' and provide the APC_BOM.csv and APC_cpl_top.csv files to make them populate the parts.
+The required files are located [here](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/APC_FabricationFiles_SSOP).

+However, it has become increasingly difficult to get all the required parts.
+In this case JLCPCB would state an 'Inventory shortage' in the parts list.
+You can either try to select another part with the same package or you could pre-order the part.
+Go to the 'Parts Manager' to do so.
+If the pre-ordering was successful you can use these parts for your boards.

+Note that JLCPCB will populate the Molex connectors, but they wont remove the key pins.
+This can be done easiliy by heating them up with a soldering iron and pulling them out with a pair of pliers.

 ## The Components